Anaxarchus

 Anaxarchus (/ˌænəɡˈzɑrkəs/; Ἀνάξαρχος; c.
 380 – c.
 320 BC) was a Greek philosopher of the school of Democritus.
 Together with Pyrrho, he accompanied Alexander the Great into Asia.
 The reports of his philosophical views suggest that he was a forerunner of the Greek skeptics.

 Life

 Anaxarchus was born at Abdera in Thrace.
 He was the companion and friend of Alexander the Great in his Asiatic campaigns.
+His relationship with Alexander, however, was ambiguous, owing to contradictory sources.
+Some paint Anarxchus as a flatterer, among them Plutarch, who tells a story that at Bactra, in 327 BC in a debate with Callisthenes, Anaxarchus advised all to worship Alexander as a god even during his lifetime.
+In contrast, others paint Anaxarchus as scathingly ironic towards the monarch.
 According to Diogenes Laertius, in response to Alexander's claim to have been the son of Zeus-Ammon, Anaxarchus pointed to his bleeding wound and remarked, "See the blood of a mortal, not ichor, such as flows from the veins of the immortal gods."

-Plutarch tells a story that at Bactra, in 327 BC in a debate with Callisthenes, he advised all to worship Alexander as a god even during his lifetime, is with greater probability attributed to the Sicilian Cleon.